-&lt;sup>6 Regulation 14: Persons in charge: Health Act 2007 (Care and Welfare of Residents in Designated Centres for Older People) Regulations 2013 (as amended); Regulation 14: Person in charge: Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities Regulations 2013; Regulation 13: Person in charge: Health Act 2007 (Care and Welfare of Children in Special Care Units) Regulations 2017.
-Also, the person notified as deputising in the absence of the person in charge of a designated centre for older persons under the Health Act 2007 (Care and Welfare of Residents in Designated Centres for Older People) Regulations 2013, as amended: (i) must be a registered nurse, (ii) they must be working in the designated centre; (iii) they must have 3 years' experience of nursing older people within the previous 6 years.

-Carrol & anor -v-Ryan & ors; Carroll-v-Law Society of Ireland: the Supreme Court considered the meaning of the term "fit and proper person" and stated: "In broad terms, 'fitness', which covers the necessary academic qualifications and practical experience, also relates to matters such as knowledge, skill, understanding, expertise, competence and the like, all of which impact on one's capacity to appropriately discharge the obligations which the practice of his profession imposes.
+5 Regulation 14: Persons in charge: Health Act 2007 (Care and Welfare of Residents in Designated Centres for Older People) Regulations 2013; Regulation 14: Person in charge: Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities Regulations 2013; Regulation 13: Person in charge: Health Act 2007 (Care and Welfare of Children in Special Care Units) Regulations 2017.
+6 Carrol & anor -v-Ryan & ors; Carroll-v-Law Society of Ireland: the Supreme Court considered the meaning of the term "fit and proper person" and stated: "In broad terms, 'fitness', which covers the necessary academic qualifications and practical experience, also relates to matters such as knowledge, skill, understanding, expertise, competence and the like, all of which impact on one's capacity to appropriately discharge the obligations which the practice of his profession imposes.
 The second aspect of the term 'being a proper person' is much more directly related to character and suitability.
-Critical in this respect are matters such as honesty, integrity and trustworthiness: a person of principled standards, of honest nature and of ethical disposition; a person who
+Critical in this respect are matters such as honesty, integrity and trustworthiness: a person of principled standards, of honest nature and of ethical disposition; a person who understands, appreciates and takes seriously his responsibilities to the public, to the administration of justice, to individual colleagues and to the profession as a whole."

-- perform their role - ensure the delivery of a service provides suitable and sufficient care that protects the persons' rights and promotes residents' wellbeing and welfare - comprehensively understand and comply with regulations and nationally mandated standards - have clearly defined and good governance arrangements in place, which include timely and responsive quality assurance processes to assure the provider about the quality and safety of the service they are registered to provide.
+- comprehensively understand and comply with regulations and nationally mandated standards - have clearly defined and good governance arrangements in place, which include timely and responsive quality assurance processes to assure the provider about the quality and safety of the service they are registered to provide.

 The assessment of fitness is not based on a single source of evidence nor is it a single assessment.
 It is a dynamic process which is continually informed by solicited and unsolicited information and ongoing regulatory monitoring and findings.
-In order to ensure a standardised and consistent approach, the Chief Inspector has identified criteria which, if met, will support the provider and persons participating in the management of the designated centres to demonstrate that they are 'fit persons'.
+In order to ensure a standardised and consistent approach, the Chief Inspector has identified criteria7 which, if met, will support the provider and persons participating in the management of the designated centres to demonstrate that they are 'fit persons'.